 A terribly small number of people, namely one, asked how or where I get the ideas for my short stories.
 Well dear “interested” reader, I don’t really know.
 When the mood or weather conditions suit I’ll sit at the computer and open a blank page.
-The first words or two then dictate what follows and the narrative just farts out.
+The first words dictate what follows and the narrative just farts out.

 ajm crawford.com is an amalgamation site lovingly drafted from my previous sites “tbaoo” and “my silly writing”.
 The style of “tbaoo” was deliberately lower case which explains why some content here remains in this format.
 Furthermore, now that the first attempt of my short stories is formatted correctly and with the help of SmashWords, it has been distributed to those fine outlets that market ebooks, mine can be purchased for the uniquely wonderful price of “99 cents”.
-You can invest in the future of modern entertainment here.
+You can invest in the future of modern entertainment … here

 A tremendously small problem was bashing about in the boot.
 The small problem wouldn’t be quiet.
 It just bashed, crashed and smashed itself about.
 Dave wondered how he’d get it to stop.
 The problem was wondering how it would stop as well.
 Dave was a mindless worker bee at the local transport department but he’d had enough of the mindless nature of his existence.
 He wore a snappy corporate outfit to work each day.
 He felt proud enough of his appearance to launch a number of different hairstyles so he could land on the best one.
 Nothing was too much trouble, but his budget was not enough to fulfill the “too much trouble” perspective.
 Today’s problem wasn’t his choice of haircut though, it was a much larger, real life and warmer problem.
 It was alive, or at least it was when it went in. more

-Note … this is fiction but snippets have been based on reasonably true events and others dredged out of my swamp like imagination.
+Note … the short stories and the other silly things are basically fiction ( unless directly quoted ) snippets have been based on reasonably true events while others dredged out of my dark and stormy imagination.
 For example, I’m not a psychopathic mass murdering serial killer.
 If you’ve feedback, I’d love to hear it and hopefully learn from it, while if you’ve criticism, I’d love to learn from that as well.